feelpp/feelpp/Tutorial/06-ComputingIntegrals.md

 [TOC]

 The next step is to compute integrals over the mesh.
-The source code is available in \c myintegrals.cpp.
+The source code is available in `myintegrals.cpp.`

 # Step by step explanations {#TutorialIntegralsSteps}